schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: grid

-		Corresponds to the "Grid spacing" setting from the Info dialog.
+		Corresponds to the “Grid spacing” setting from the Info dialog.

 		:type: int